krrishd/site/public/work-raw/write.md

 ## Concept

-My initial spec was fairly straightforward since the underlying concept of the editor is not new: to implement a free version of [Flowstate](http://hailoverman.com/flowstate) built for the web, with a cleaner UI, less cognitive load along the way, and room for rapid iteration.
+My initial spec was fairly straightforward since the underlying concept of the editor is not new: to implement a free version of **[Flowstate](http://hailoverman.com/flowstate) built for the web, with a cleaner UI, less cognitive load along the way, and room for rapid iteration**.

-For clarity, Flowstate is a desktop-based editor with two core constraints: you choose a fixed duration within which you write, and if you decide to stop typing for more than a few seconds within that duration, **all your work is erased**.
+For clarity, Flowstate is a desktop-based editor with two core constraints: you choose a fixed duration within which you write, and **if you decide to stop typing** for more than a few seconds within that duration, **all your work is erased**.

-Flowstate was designed with such constraints to address the broader issue of writer's block; I've found (retrospectively) that in addition to mitigating writer's block, the format incidentally makes it really easy to engage in stream-of-consciousness writing, which is otherwise very difficult to actually keep up with and derive value from, at least for a non-writer.
+Flowstate was designed with such constraints to address the broader issue of writer's block; I've found (retrospectively) that in addition to **mitigating writer's block**, the format incidentally makes it really easy to engage in **stream-of-consciousness writing**, which is otherwise very difficult to actually keep up with and derive value from, at least for a non-writer.

 The current feature-set of Write includes: